quarckster/xakac/README.md

 # xakac

-This CLI utility was insipired by [smee.io client](https://github.com/probot/smee-client).
+This CLI utility was inspired by [smee.io client](https://github.com/probot/smee-client).
 It forwards payloads from remote servers to hosts in your network.

 ## Usage